Find the best Auto Parts Store Software

 If a customer requires a part that is not in stock, the system needs to locate the part from a supplier and place a special order.
 The system should notify the customer (or at least a clerk) when the part comes in.

-Many items sold in an auto parts store are sold in lot quantities to repair shops and car dealers.
-Examples are oil, cleaners, and grease.
+Many items sold in an auto parts store, such as oil, cleaners and grease, are sold in lots to repair shops and car dealers.
 The system should assign the lot pricing and correctly decrease inventory.

 Kit and assembly pricing